 Make sure to grab a trail map at the visitor center to guide you along, but it’s pretty easy to follow.
 Fellow hikers recommended traveling counterclockwise to see the best views and help even out the elevation gains (if you hike counterclockwise, you will end the hike with Goat Cliff Trail).

 Expect great overlooks, one being of the Illinois River.
-When the leaves begin to change, Pere Marquette State Park is an ideal location to enjoy a fall hike.
+When the leaves begin to change, Pere Marquette State Park is an ideal location to enjoy a fall hike in Illinois.

 If you are hiking in the cooler months, chances are you will see a Bald Eagle in flight or hanging out on the ice along the Great River Road on your way to the park.